bzamith/bzamith.github.io/SEconcepts.md

 *Clean Code: A Handbook of Agile Software Craftsmanship; Robert C. Martin (2008)*

+<u>9.
+What is the waterfall method?</u>
+> [...] waterfall method, where you go from phase to phase to phase.
+Requirements, design, implementation.
+As industries started to use this method, they ran into several issues.
+For example, they found that it's very difficult to predict the requirements one year or two a year ahead, as the market changes, or sometimes it's just really difficult to predict what a user will like or not like.
+And, since the cycle is a year or two year, it is possible that the developers or the architects misinterpreted the requirements.
+And so, that misinterpretation will go undetected all the way to design, implementation, and the verification.
+And similarly, the integration issues between the different components, go undetected for a year while the software is being developed.

+*"Software Development Processes and Methodologies" Online Course; Praveen Mittal and Kevin Wendt (2019)*

+<u>10.
+What is DevOps?</u>
+> DevOps is a set of practices intended to reduce time bewteen committing a change to a system and the change being replaced into normal production, while ensuring high quality. [...]
+We have identified five different categories of DevOps practices: 1.
+Treat Ops as first-class citizens from the point of view of requirements.
+For example, logging messages should be understandable and usable by an operator.
+2. Make Dev more responsible for relevant incident handling.
+Theses practices are inteded to shorten the time between the observation of an error and the repair of that error.
+3. Enforce the deployment process used by all, including Dev and Ops personnel.
+This avoid errors caused by ad hoc deployments and the resulting misconfiguration.
+4. Use continuous deployment.
+Practices associated with continuous deployment are intended to shorten the time between a developer committing code to a repository and the code being deployed.
+Continous deployment also emphasizes automated tests to increase the quality of code making its way into production.
+5. Develop infrastructure code, such as deployment scripts, with the same set of practices as application code.
+Applying quality control practices used in normal software development when developing operations scripts and processes will help control the quality of theses specifications.

+*DevOps: A Software Architect's Perspective; Len Bass, Ingo Weber and Liming Zhu (2015)*

+>[...] back in the dawn of the computer age, there was no distinction between dev and ops.
+If you developed, you operated.
+You monted the tapes, you flipped the switches on the fornt panel, you rebooted when things crashed, and possibly even replaced the burned out vacuum tubes. [...]
+Deve and ops started to separate in the '60s. [...]
+As companies and computing facilities grew larger, the fire-fighting mentality of many system administrators didn't scale.
+The response of the operations community to the problem of scale isn't surprising.
+If you're going to do operations reliably, you need to make it reproducible and programmatic.
+Hence virtual machines to shield software from configuration issues.
+Hence Puppet and Chef to automate configuration, so you know every machine has an identical software configuration and is running the right services.
+Hence Vagrant to ensure that all your virtual machines are constructed identically from the start.
+Hence automated monitoring tools to ensure that your clusters are running properly.
+It doesn't matter whether the nodes are in your own data center, in a hosting facility, or in a public cloud.
+If you're not writing software to manage them, you're not surviving.

+*What is DevOps?; Mike Loukides (2012)*

 ### Others

 <u>1.
 How does Google's PageRank Algorithm works?</u>